 EXAMPLES | WORD ORIGIN noun .
 Cell Biology a specialized, impulse-conducting cell that is the functional unit of the nervous system, consisting of the cell body and its processes, the axon and dendrites.

 Origin of neuron

-Examples from the Web for neuronal Contemporary Examples of neuronal Word Origin and History for neuronal
+Examples from the Web for neuronal Contemporary Examples of neuronal Word Origin and History for neuronal n.